 - Any balance with TIAA will not transfer.
 Please see the TIAA page for more details.

 Choose Your Investments

-If you don’t make an investment election for the new investment lineup during the Fidelity Open Choice Window by March 20, 2020, your current balance and all future contributions will transfer according to the fund mapping strategy.
+If you didn’t make an investment election for the new investment lineup during the Early Choice Window by March 17, 2020, your current balance and all future contributions will transfer according to the fund mapping strategy.
 Due to the transition delaying until June 12, more information on another window to make changes before the transition will be made available soon.

-Your contributions will be directed to your chosen investments in the new investment lineup at Fidelity starting with your April 8, 2020 paycheck.
+Your contributions will be directed to your chosen investments in the new investment lineup at Fidelity starting with the paycheck nearest the transition date.

 If your current beneficiary election on file includes a Social Security number (and your balance transfers to Fidelity) that election will transfer to Fidelity.
-If your beneficiary does not transfer or you wish to change your beneficiary, you can do so with Fidelity online during the Early Choice Window from February 1 through March 20, 2020, or at any time after the transition.
+If your beneficiary does not transfer or you wish to change your beneficiary, you can make that change at any time after the transition.

-Beneficiary elections made during the Early Choice Window will become effective April 1, 2020, and will only apply to balances at Fidelity.
+Beneficiary elections made during the Early Choice Window will only apply to balances at Fidelity.
 If you have balances in other vendors and would like to update your beneficiaries for all plan accounts, please make sure to do so through your current plan service provider.
 Read the beneficiary fact sheet (pdf) for more information.